CUBRID/cubrid-manual/en/sql/tuning.rst

     csql> ;trace on

-Query #1 is executed using subquery cache optimization, while Query #2 is executed without the subquery cache optimization using the NO_SUBQUERY_CACHE hint.
+Query #1 is executed using subquery cache optimization, while Query #2 is executed without subquery cache optimization by using the NO_SUBQUERY_CACHE hint.
-By comparing the results of the two queries, you can see subquery cache optimization improves response performance.
+A comparison of the results from the two queries reveals that subquery cache optimization improves response performance.

 +------------------------------------------------------------------------+------------------------------------------------------------------------------------------------+
 | **Query #1**                                                           | **Query #2**                                                                                   |